 These are the most popular Japanese knife brands (made in Japan) on Amazon.com

-If you are looking for a Japanese knife by a Japanese company that is made in Japan, this is the list for you of all the Japanese knives on Amazon.com.
+If you are looking for a Japanese knife from a Japanese company that is made in Japan, this is the list for you of all the Japanese knives on Amazon.com.
 Without these links, good luck finding one.

 So you are probably wondering if there are any REAL Japanese/German Knife Brands Sold on Amazon.
 Why “yes” there are, and here are the majority of the Japanese knife brands on Amazon.com